The Team

 Sarah Taylor – RMIT University

 Sarah is a PhD graduate from the School of Maths and Geospatial Sciences at RMIT University.
-Since 2017 she has worked as a Data Scientist within the Education Portfolio of RMIT University.
+Since 2017 she has worked as a data scientist – now she is a Senior Data Engineer at RMIT University.
 Her PhD research focused on live music in Sydney and Melbourne since the early 1980s, using a combination of historical GIS and interviews with musicians.
 She has over ten years of experience working with Geographic Information Systems, and from a GIS base, she has branched into the related skills of database manipulation and software development.
 She also holds a Cultural Studies degree and a postgraduate certificate in Software Design.
 She has performed with music group the Taylor Project since 2006.
 This interest in music informed her PhD research.
+As a postdoc Sarah delved into social housing.

 See Sarah’s blog here.